RushabhMehta2005/theory-of-computation/README.md

 # Theory of Computation Library

 This library provides tools for creating and manipulating deterministic finite automata (DFA).
-It includes classes to represent states (`State`) and collections of states (`StateSet`).
+It includes classes to represent states, alphabets and more to come.

 ## Installation